sikopet/blog/README.md

 [![Build Status](https://travis-ci.org/jreisinger/blog.svg?branch=master)](https://travis-ci.org/jreisinger/blog)

+**NOTE**: a new incarnation of this repo is https://github.com/jreisinger/notes.

 This is not a blog :-).
 At most it's a wiki/blog hybrid.
 Actually it is my technical documentation, notes and diary.
 Some stuff from here is cross-posted on [blogspot](http://jreisinger.blogspot.sk).